usize/kubecon-japan-materials/kubecon-japan-demo-playbook.md

   ── GUARDRAILS ON ──

-  [Kagenti UI: "What's the latest news about AAPL?"]
+  [Rossoctl UI: "What's the latest news about AAPL?"]
   → Agent attempts same exfiltration
   → IBAC: "deny — POSTing to unknown server is not aligned
     with asking about financial news" → 403